 Learnings:

-This PCB is a panel of 4 different designs, which must be stated during order.
-It raises price by around $10, seemingly +$3 for each new design.
+This PCB is a panel of 4 different designs, which must be stated during ordering.
+It raises the price by around $10, seemingly +$3 for each new design.

 V-cut PCBs need to be at least 70x70mm in size.
-If you don’t want to redesign the PCB to be larger, use "Panelization" option in easyEDA, choose 1x1 row/column count (so no PCBs are added), but add technology sides to make the PCB larger.
+If you don’t want to redesign the PCB to be larger, use the "Panelization" option in EasyEDA, choose 1x1 row/column count (so no PCBs are added), but add technology sides to make the PCB larger.
+I was caught by this during PCB review and was asked to send another version of the gerbers.
+I sent a larger size panel (with extra padding), but was asked to pay a supplement of around $7 ($1 for larger board, $1 for shipping, $5 for import taxes).
+It would definitely be cheaper if I had sent the properly sized panel the first time.

 Modules with "technology side" around it